General information for medical professionals about the assessing fitness to drive guide.

 - treat, manage and monitor the individual’s condition with ongoing consideration of their fitness to drive

-In law it is the duty of the licence holder or applicant to notify the DVLA of any medical condition that may affect safe driving.
-This notification by people with licences issued by the DVLA (because they live in England, Scotland or Wales) may be done via GOV.UK – see Medical conditions, disabilities and driving.
+In law it is the duty of the licence holder or applicant to notify DVLA of any medical condition that may affect safe driving.
+This notification by people with licences issued by DVLA (because they live in England, Scotland or Wales) may be done via GOV.UK – see Medical conditions, disabilities and driving.

 For people with licences issued by the Driver and Vehicle Agency in Northern Ireland, the options for direct notification are given on the NI Direct page: How to tell DVA about a medical condition.

 Circumstances may arise in which a person cannot or will not notify DVLA.
 It may be necessary for a doctor, optometrist or other healthcare professional to consider notifying DVLA under such circumstances if there is concern for road safety, which would be for both the individual and the wider public.

 The General Medical Council (GMC) and the General Optical Council (GOC) offer clear guidance about notifying DVLA when the person cannot or will not exercise their own legal duty to do so.

 The GMC guidelines 2017 (reproduced with permission) state:

 1.In our guidance Confidentiality: good practice in handling patient information we say:

 1.Trust is an essential part of the doctor-patient relationship and confidentiality is central to this.
 Patients may avoid seeking medical help, or may under-report symptoms, if they think that their personal information will be disclosed by doctors without consent, or without the chance to have some control over the timing or amount of information shared.